Primary Group (Grades K,1,2)

 In YRUU, youth and adult advisors work together to build community, develop youth leadership, and engage in worship and social action.
 Our youth develop ties to our area congregations and wider UU youth movement by attending district YRUU conferences.

-YRUU has also elected to be a part of Habitat for Humanity Service Project, which includes fundraising events, planning meetings, and training sessions which culminate in a ten-day out-of-state trip in July 2015.
+YRUU has also elected to be a part of Habitat for Humanity Service Project, which includes fundraising events, planning meetings, and training sessions which culminate in a ten-day out-of-state trip in July of each year.
 Advisors lead the youth to take greater leadership in their own learning, and to select and discuss topics relevant to Unitarian Universalism and the greater world.

 Additionally, topics relevant to healthy adolescent development, decision-making, and relationships are also addressed.
 Together, these programs give our youth the opportunity to deepen their religious and moral understandings and bring their beliefs and values to bear on the world.
 As such, youth may become members of UUSG with limited voting privileges.